com-480-data-visualization/project-2023-viz-ionaries/README.md

     - Hoppy : Hoppy tasting score (Herbal and floral, taste of hops)
     - Spices : Spiciness tasting score
     - Malty : Maltiness tasting score

+The merging of the two datasets will be done by matching the beer names and brewery names.
+This will allow us to have a complete dataset with all the information we need.

 ### Problematic